erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 Here, `filter` uses the `isPositive` lambda to filter out only the positive numbers from the list.

-If your lambda doesn't return any value (i.e., returns `Unit`), or if the context makes the types clear, you can omit the type annotations:
+If our lambda doesn't return any value (i.e., returns `Unit`), or if the context makes the types clear, we can omit the type annotations:

 ```kotlin
 val printMessage = { message: String ->